Fraudsters exploit interest in Libra digital currency

 Criminals routinely seize on hot topics to try to dupe people online, from natural disasters and major tragedies to celebrity news.

-The rise of fake Libra offerings comes as Facebook tries to dispel worries and build trust in what it hopes will be a global currency that gives life-changing financial tools to people around the world.
+The rise of fake Libra offerings comes as Facebook has tried to dispel worries and build trust in what it hopes will be a global currency that gives life-changing financial tools to people around the world.

-G-7 finance ministers and central bankers last week dealt a blow to Facebook's planned new cryptocurrency Libra, issuing a barrage of warnings about its dangers for the global economy at a two-day meeting outside Paris.
+Ministers from the Group of Seven (G-7) major global economies and central bankers last week dealt a blow to Libra, issuing a barrage of warnings about its dangers for the global economy at a two-day meeting outside Paris.

 Facebook in June unveiled its plans for Libra in an announcement greeted with concern by governments and critics of the social network behemoth, whose reputation has already been tarnished by its role in spreading fake information and extremist videos.

-Ministers from the Group of Seven (G-7) major global economies "agreed that projects such as Libra may affect monetary sovereignty and the functioning of the international monetary system," France, the current G7 chair, said in a statement.
+G-7 finance ministers "agreed that projects such as Libra may affect monetary sovereignty and the functioning of the international monetary system", France, the current G-7 chair, said in a statement.

-It said projects like Libra with a "global and potentially systemic footprint... raise serious regulatory and systemic concerns, as well as wider policy issues, which both need to be addressed before such projects can be implemented."
+It said that projects like Libra with a "global and potentially systemic footprint . . . raise serious regulatory and systemic concerns, as well as wider policy issues, which both need to be addressed before such projects can be implemented".